titou10titou10/csi-driver-truenas-scale/README.md

 - Generate an **API token** for the user

 ### Kubernetes Setup:
-- Install the **CSI snapshot controller** if not already there, Most modern kubernetes install it by default
+- Install the **CSI snapshot controller** if not already there, Most modern kubernetes install it by default.
+If not, install the CRDs from the [kubernetes-csi github site](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/config/crd)
 - Create a **secret** storing the **API Token** (apiKey().
 This secret must be referenced in the StorageClass or VolumeSnapshotClass.

 ### OpenShift/OKD Setup: